 There will be a completion ceremony on Wednesday, December 18 at 10:00 am at Anne McRary Park, on the East end of Randall Pond.

-The 15-month Randall Parkway widening project, when complete, will alleviate heavy traffic in the vicinity of Kerr Avenue and College Road and add capacity for future traffic growth along the entire parkway.
+The Randall Parkway widening project, when complete in mid-December, will alleviate heavy traffic in the vicinity of Kerr Avenue and College Road and add capacity for future traffic growth along the entire parkway.
 The project will also extend the Cross City Trail from just past the Randall pond bridge to Marlboro Drive - and add bike lanes on both sides of the road between Collegiate Drive and College road..
-The middle section of Randall, from Marlboro Drive, across Kerr Ave, and up to Collegiate Drive, will get the cross city trail when the NC DOT does the Kerr Avenue widening project in 2014.
-More than half of the Randall project’s $5.6 million budget comes from federal and state monies with most of the remaining funding coming from the 2006 voter-approved transportation bond.
+The middle section of Randall, from Marlboro Drive, across Kerr Ave, and up to Collegiate Drive, will get the cross city trail when the NC DOT does the Kerr Avenue widening project in 2015.
+About half of the Randall project’s $6 million budget comes from federal and state monies with most of the remaining funding coming from the 2006 voter-approved transportation bond.